 Migrating from Tennessee around 1839, Colonel Hiram Turk and his family set up a store and a saloon south of Warsaw around Judy’s Gap (now Quincy, MO) along the Butterfield Trail.
 Though the family was described as well-educated and courteous, they were also known to never back down from a fight.
 Also moving to Missouri in the 1830s was the Andy Jones family from Kentucky.
-The Jones family settled along the Pomme de Terre River and before long, their gambling and horse racing habits were well known.
+The Jones family settled along the Pomme de Terre River, and before long, their gambling and horse racing habits were well known.
 They were also suspected of counterfeiting.

 A relative of Andy Jones, named James Morton, also lived in the area.
-Morton was an Alabama fugitive and when a bounty hunter came looking for him, the Turk family was only too happy to help.
+Morton was an Alabama fugitive, and when a bounty hunter came looking for him, the Turk family was only too happy to help.
 They soon abducted Morton, delivering him over to the bounty hunter, who returned with the fugitive to Alabama.
 However, Morton was acquitted and returned to Missouri.
 In the meantime, Hiram Turk was charged with kidnapping, but the charge was later dropped.

 Taking vigilante-like action, Turk’s sons publicly announced that they and their allies were going to drive out the seedier elements of the area, including thieves, counterfeiters, and murderers.
-This obviously included the Joneses.
+This included the Joneses.
 Area residents of Benton and Polk Counties (Hickory County was later formed from southern Benton and northern Polk County) began to ally themselves with the two factions.

-The Turk “Posse” was quick to make unwelcome visits on virtually anyone allied with the Joneses, often tying them to trees and whipping them with hickory switches.
+The Turk “Posse” was quick to make unwelcome visits to anyone allied with the Joneses, often tying them to trees and whipping them with hickory switches.
 These beatings were known at the time as “slickings,” hence the “Slicker War.”
 So bad were these whippings that a couple of the targets later died from their wounds.
 The Jones faction retaliated with other violent actions.
 In no time, the revenge-driven acts of frontier justice spread across much of the Missouri Ozarks.

 Before the reign of terror was over, the Governor was forced to call out the state militia to control the violence in Benton County.
 In the end, 38 of the Turk men were charged with almost killing the innocent farmer, Samuel Yates, but the case never went to trial.

 Later, Tom Turk was killed by one of his own “posse” members.
 Andy Jones fled to Texas and was followed by Nathan Turk.
-When Jones was arrested for stealing horses, Nathan testified against him and Jones was found guilty and hanged.
+When Jones was arrested for stealing horses, Nathan testified against him, and Jones was found guilty and hanged.

 Sometime later, Nathan Turk would be killed in a Louisiana gunfight.
 Mrs. Turk, with her one surviving son, returned to Tennessee.
 The rest of the Jones clan also moved from the area.
 Though the family feud was finally over, vigilante violence continued for more than a decade.